Last updated on October 14, 2025

 Graphics Settings

 As for the Resolution, it's generally recommended to use a resolution that matches your monitor's native resolution for the best visual clarity.
-However, if you're experiencing performance issues, you can try lowering the resolution to see if it improves gameplay.
+However, if you experience performance issues, lower the resolution to see if it improves gameplay.

 Playing in Full Screen mode can generally provide better performance compared to windowed modes.